yuvalmGS/gigaspaces-wiki-jekyll/sbp/mirror-monitor.markdown

 h1.
 How the Mirror Monitor works?
 The Mirror Monitor utility gathers statistics about the Mirror Service behavior and exposes these via standard JMX Mbean.
 You may access this collected data using standard JMX viewers such as the JConsole utility comes with the JVM.

-The Mirror Monitor extends the built-in openspaces {{DefaultHibernateExternalDataSource}}, and collects statistics about the activities the mirror performs.
+The Mirror Monitor extends the built-in openspaces `DefaultHibernateExternalDataSource`, and collects statistics about the activities the mirror performs.
 You may log these statistics into a log file or/and access these by using the JMX API.

 The Mirror Monitor using the GigaSpaces [XAP91:Administration and Monitoring API] to receive information about the current status of the replication redo log size of all the IMDG primary instances.
 When having multiple partitions for the IMDG, the redo log value exposed is a sum of all the IMDG primary instances current replication redo log size.